RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/redhawkcoreservices/devicemanager.md

 ### Example Session

-The following example creates, activates, starts, and statuses a Device Manager service for the domain `REDHAWK_PROD`, which is identified by the section name `gpp_node`.
+The following example creates, activates, starts, and statuses a Device Manager service for the domain `REDHAWK_PROD`, which is identified by the section name `prodsvr1_gpp`.

 ```sh
 # generate a node configuration file